ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.8.4] - 2024-12-03 - Bug fixes for subscriptions and set-up advice

+### Fixed
+- Fixed an issue preventing clinicians from creating a smartphone subscription for a client after an expired trial
+- Fixed an issue where the clinic admin page could render incorrectly when handling a second request to delete the same client-clinician association in quick succession

+### Changed
+- Subscription tab more clearly shows the distinction between a client’s invitation state and their subscription state
+- Device call-to-action messages adjusted so that clinicians are advised to create a populated hierarchy while waiting for their clinic to be approved

 ## [1.8.3] - 2024-11-29 - Wording Tweaks

 ### Fixed